dkillough/PoolCorpWaterSim/README.md

 }
 ```

-Here are examples of this function being used to generate multiple waves
+And here are examples of this function being used to generate multiple waves
 - The amplitude, wavelength, and frequency here are the values from the sliders
 ```glsl
 gerstnerWave(1.0, amplitude*.3, wavelength, frequency, vec2(0.0,1.0));